ben-n93/SQL-tips-and-tricks/README.md

 WHERE 1=1
 AND series_id NOT IN (SELECT DISTINCT SERIES_ID FROM archive) -- Be mindful of NULL values (see tip 4).

+-- Correlated subquery.
+SELECT
+*
+FROM video_content
+WHERE 1=1
+AND NOT EXISTS (
+        SELECT 1
+        FROM archive a
+        WHERE a.series_id = vc.series_id
+    )

 -- EXCEPT.
 SELECT series_id
 FROM video_content